How Bone Loss Affects Dental Implants

 To know why bone loss affects your ability to get dental implants, it’s essential to realize how dental implants work.
 Dental implants are different from dental bridges and dentures.
 This is because they connect directly to the jaw bone.
 The dental implants are anchored with a screw put into the bone.
 The false tooth or teeth wrap the screw and give you the feel and look just like natural teeth.

 It’s moreover useful to know how bone loss works, particularly in the bones surrounding the teeth.
 When teeth are gone astray, the jawbone starts getting weak.
 The usual pressure and force from the tooth are no longer exercised on that part of the bone, so the bone starts to drop its strength.
-Periodontal infection, decompose, and bacteria, among other causes, may as well weaken the jawbone.
+Periodontal infection, decomposition, and bacteria, among other causes, may as well weaken the jawbone.
 If the bone is not well-built, enough to support the dental implants, a zygomatic dental implant or a bone graft can be helpful.

 Burbank Dental Implants

 If you are feeling embarrassed because of the appearance of your teeth; reach us for a solution to all the problems related to a broken and missing tooth.
 Reach us at Mydentistburbank, highly praised as the best dental implant clinic in Burbank.
-Call us today on 8185782332 to book an appointment with Dr. Sahakyan, your Dentist in Burbank.
+Call us today at 8185782332 to book an appointment with Dr. Sahakyan, your Dentist in Burbank.